 What this tour consists of

-The guide adapts completely to your preferences as he reveals practical details of the city and tells you the stories behind each of its corners.
+The guide adapts completely to your preferences while discovering practical details of the city and telling you the stories behind each of its corners.

 If you like the experience of a tour of the streets of Paris and want to give it some more originality, I recommend you to try a gastronomic tour of Paris.
 The essence of this type of tours is also to learn more details about the city, but these are focused on gastronomy and also include tastings of star products of the French capital such as cheese, chocolate or wine.

-If you want a specific recommendation, I recommend this market tour and cheese and wine tasting with chef Alex.
-In addition to the tastings and the guide's explanations, you will also enjoy the conversations with the vendors, which makes this tour a very authentic experience that is difficult to enjoy in any other way.
+If you want a specific recommendation, I recommend this gastronomic tour of the Latin Quarter of Paris.
+In addition to the tastings and the explanations of the guide, you will also enjoy the conversations with the vendors, which makes this tour a very authentic experience that is difficult to enjoy in any other way.

 There is also an option to enjoy Paris in all its immensity without having to walk through each of its streets.
 The tourist bus, although at first it may seem too touristy if you are looking for a more authentic trip, is a great option to continue enjoying the incredible views of the city while you rest a little or move from one area to another.